stuartleeks/tre-cli/README.md

 ### Login misc

 A number of the parameters on login could be removed by adding a `/.metadata` endpoint or similar to the API that returns the tenant id, api-scope and client id.
+This would likely also be useful for the UI.

 ## General command structure